 - are conservatively financed [very low debt to equity (D/E) ratio: preferably debt-free] and

 - are run by competent & shareholder-friendly management

 Investing in stocks of the companies, which meet all the above criteria would ensure that the investor would find the best shares to buy for beginner investors that have:

 - a competitive advantage depicted by sales growth with sustained/improving profitability

 - Presence of free cash flows would ensure that:

 - the sales/profits are genuine and the company is not doing aggressive sales recognition, fictitious sales recognition without cash collection as well as

-- ensure that the company does not have capital intensive business model because the company is able to meet its capex requirements from its cash flow from operations
+- ensure that the company does not have a capital intensive business model because the company is able to meet its capex requirements from its cash flow from operations

-- Debt free status/low D/E ratio would ensure that:
+- Debt-free status/low D/E ratio would ensure that: